Xt-Chen/SARPN/README.md

 						    --threshold (threshold of the pixels on edges)

 ### Pretrained Model
-You can download the pretrained model:
+You can download the pretrained model:<br>
 [NYUDV2](https://1drv.ms/u/s!AhXIHZfUg-uSaQmwNbyEDywBGMc?e=wjUZwc)
 ### Pre-processed Data
-You can download the pre-processed data from  https://drive.google.com/file/d/1WoOZOBpOWfmwe7bknWS5PMUCLBPFKTOw/view?usp=sharing, which is shared by [Junjie Hu](https://github.com/JunjH/Revisiting_Single_Depth_Estimation)
+You can download the pre-processed data from this [link](https://drive.google.com/file/d/1WoOZOBpOWfmwe7bknWS5PMUCLBPFKTOw/view?usp=sharing), which is shared by [Junjie Hu](https://github.com/JunjH/Revisiting_Single_Depth_Estimation)